represent any character using only python builtin function calls, no literals github

 This algorithm works, but for bigger numbers it eventually can't fit Python's 200 parentheses limit.
 In this example, to reach 100, you'd have to use sum(range()) thrice on 5 to get 990, and then do 890 decrements!
 Even if you have many initial seeds, the quadratic growth is much too sparse to reach arbitrarily large numbers within the parentheses budget.

-I went looking for many formulas to get from a number n to f(n), and found many, but credit to Gemini for finding the key!
+After the initial attempt, I went looking for many strategies to get from a number n to f(n), and found many, but credit to Gemini for finding the key!
 A direct function that turns n into 3n.
 This is incredibly useful, because it means we can represent each number n in "O(log n)" parentheses.
 Basically, it's kind of like the algorithm to find a number in base 3, except the opposite direction, since we can only subtract and not add.

 Two operations are enough: